 Kennedy was the University of Michigan's first vice provost for international affairs in addition to being director of an institute and five centers and programs at UM; he also served as the Howard R. Swearer Director of Brown University's Watson Institute for International Studies.
-Kennedy concluded 9 years of service on the Executive Committee and Board of Directors at the Social Science Research Council in 2015 and a two year term on the International Academic Advisors' Board of Singapore Management University's School of Social Sciences in 2017.
-He now serves on the Governing Board of European Humanities University and as chair of the Advisory Board of the Open Society Foundations' Higher Education Support Program.
-He has been elected Chair of the Global and Transnational Sociology Section of the American Sociological Association, beginning term in 2019.
+Kennedy concluded 9 years of service on the Executive Committee, as chair, and the Board of Directors at the Social Science Research Council in 2015, a two year term on the International Academic Advisors' Board of Singapore Management University's School of Social Sciences in 2017, a 3 year term on the Governing Board of European Humanities University in 2019, and 5 years as chair and co-chair of two education programs for the Open Society Foundations in 2021.
+Within sociology, he was the chair of the Global and Transnational Sociology Section of the American Sociological Association in 2019-20.

 Through Globalizing Knowledge, Kennedy explains how intellectuals and their knowledge institutions and networks shape, and are shaped by, global transformations.
 This cultural political sociology of knowledge and change is informed by his analysis of public engagements around inequality, nationalism, solidarity and energy across the world, especially in the USA, Europe and Eurasia.
 His recently published book, Globalizing Knowledge http://www.sup.org/books/title/?id=24607, has led to a number of lectures and book panels whose extensions are available here: https://www.academia.edu/10282109/Extensions_of_Globalizing_Knowledge.
 Together with former Brown University student Merone Tadesse, he has recently extended this work to engage decolonizing universities and racism.